 Let's face it: condoms are not the best part of sex.
-But for anyone who wants to prevent pregnancy and infections, they are the best way to protect yourself.
+But for anyone who wants to prevent pregnancy and infections, they are the best birth control method to protect yourself.
 When used correctly and consistently, condoms are 98 percent effective.

 Think of them as your protective gear that allows you to have more fun with less worry.
 Just like football players strap on their protective pads so they can play harder, condoms allow you to fully enjoy sex and stay safe at the same time.

 How To Choose The Right Condom

-This isn't the time to be in denial about your penis size: a too big condom (or a too small one!) will not only compromise the effectiveness, but also won't feel as good for either partner!
+This isn't the time to deny your penis size: A too big condom (or a too small one!) will not only compromise the effectiveness, but also won't feel as good for either partner!
 Aim for a condom that fits snugly, without excess baggage around any part of the shaft.

-Skip the spermicide!
 Spermicide is a harsh chemical that can irritate the sensitive vaginal walls, creating micro-abrasions that can actually increase the risk for infection and make sex really uncomfortable.
 Many women are allergic to spermicides so best to skip this part.

 How To Put On A Condom